cppitems/cppitems/items/011/item.md

-9 // item status
+1 // item status
-# Exercise 2.1 (Preliminary)
+# Exercise 2.1

 This exercise is part **one** of three parts of EX2.
 See also [Item 000](https://cppitems.github.io/#/item/000) for an overview and deadlines.
 The submission deadline for EX2 (all three parts) is **Mo 30.11.2020, 4pm**.
 The sources related to EX2.1 are available at [Item 011](https://github.com/cppitems/cppitems/tree/master/items/011).

 ## Task description

-In this exercise it is your task to adopt an the implementation of the functions in `algorithms.h`:
+In this exercise it is your task to adopt an the implementation of the functions in `algorithms.h` ([link](https://raw.githubusercontent.com/cppitems/cppitems/master/items/011/algorithms.h)):
 These functions are function templates with a single *type template parameter* `C` and implement algorithms tailored to an "container type" `C` which supports access to elements using the `operator[]` and has a `size()` member (aka a `std::vector` in our case).
 For example, the `print` function which prints the content of the container to `std::cout` looks like this:
 ```pmans